Clicky

 Homemade Bisquick

 Bisquick is basically every baker’s best friend when it comes to convenience in the kitchen.
-Instead of having to calibrate flour, baking powder, and fat ratios carefully, you can sub in some Bisquick to get the dry ingredients of your baking recipe done that much quicker.
+Instead of carefully calibrating flour, baking powder, and fat ratios, you can sub in some Bisquick to get the dry ingredients of your baking recipe done much quicker.

 However, if you want to try and make some yourself, maybe to cut down on the amount of plastic and packaging you are throwing away, you just need to make this recipe.

-Store this homemade Bisquick in a tightly sealed container for a few months to avoid any chance of it going rancid.
-Shortening will last a lot longer as well if you are looking to keep it on hand for even longer.
+Store this homemade Bisquick in a tightly sealed container for a few months to prevent it from going rancid.
+Shortening will also last a lot longer if you want to keep it on hand for even longer.

 homemade Bisquick in a glass jar